-Model Description Configuration Knife Size m (ft.)
-Features A40D, A40DX Auger header with conditioner Self-propelled only Double 4.3, 4.9, and 5.5 (14, 16, and 18) Separate hydraulic auger, knife, and reel drives, grass seed option
+Model Configuration Knife Size m (ft.)
+Features A40D, A40DX Windrower header only Double 4.3, 4.9, and 5.5 (14, 16, and 18) Separate hydraulic auger, knife, and reel drives: grass seed option

 When setting up the machine or making adjustments, review and follow the recommended machine settings in all relevant MacDon publications.
 Failure to do so may compromise machine function and machine life and may result in a hazardous situation.